abisheksethu/opencl-implementation/README.md

 **ACCELERATOR as a device**:

-* The POCL software architecture has all its device layer implementation in pocl-0.11/lib/CL/devices.
+* The POCL software architecture has device layer implementation in pocl-0.11/lib/CL/devices.
 The CPU device implementation can be found in pthread.
 Similarly, POCL has provided a basic device implementation to add our custom device, which can be customized in pocl-0.11/lib/CL/devices/basic/basic.c.
 * We use xillybus linux drivers to develop basic device layer in POCL.
 * Currently, we support two OpenCL APIs clEnqueueWriteBuffer, clEnqueueReadBuffer.
 These APIs are independent of OpenCL Compiler implementation.
 * In POCL's basic layer, The above two API's corresponding hardware definition can be found in pocl_basic_read() and pocl_basic_write().